 the staff of NEST and Music Theatre Philly meeting upon their merger

-Music Theatre Philly (MTP) and Nest are preparing for their newly announced merger after nearly 10 years of serving local families as neighboring businesses in a collaboration that MTP founder Mindy Baiada calls a “dream come true.”
+Last Spring, Music Theatre Philly (MTP) and Nest announced their merger, marking a new chapter for these two beloved Philadelphia family institutions after nearly 10 years of serving local families as neighboring businesses in a collaboration that MTP founder Mindy Baiada calls a “dream come true.”

 “My daughter was born in 2011 and shortly after, Nest opened their doors,” Baiada recalled.
 “It was a hub for Philly families and became my community.
 I learned how to be a mom at Nest, literally and figuratively.”